-Around two-thirds of the world's production of uranium from mines is from Kazakhstan, Canada and Australia.
-After a decade of falling mine production to 1993, output of uranium has generally risen since then and now meets over 90% of demand for power generation.
+Over two-thirds of the world's production of uranium from mines is from Kazakhstan, Canada and Australia.
+Another 12 countries contribute the rest.
+Mine production now meets 90% of demand for power generation.

 In the last 60 years uranium has become one of the world's most important energy minerals.
 It is used almost entirely for making electricity, though a small proportion is used for the important task of producing medical isotopes.